SomeBoringNerd/SomeBoringNerd/README.md

 ## Hello !
-I'm SomeBoringNerd,I make video games, websites and minecraft related stuff.
+I'm SomeBoringNerd, I make video games, websites and minecraft related stuff.
 <br><br>
 I'm a member of WaifuWareINC, where we do cybersecurity stuff and mess with virus / obfuscation :<br>
 [![https://github.com/WaifuWare]()](https://github.com/WaifuWare)<br>